slietar/aiodrive/readme.md

 - Only a single call to an async iterator's `__anext__()` method is ever pending at a time.
 The same is expected from consumers of a returned async iterator.
 - Unless stated otherwise, functions and classes may not be used across multiple event loops.
 - All functions and classes support using an eager task factory.
+- All functions and classes support at least one cancellation.
+Some functions and classes support an arbitrary number of cancellations.